 When was the kids' flu vaccine introduced?

 In 2013, all 2-year-olds and 3-year-olds were offered a flu immunisation for the first time.
 And then in 2015, children aged 2-4 years and primary school children in years one and two were added to the list.
-In 2016, all children in years one to three in primary school were invited too.
+In 2016, all children in years 1 to 3 in primary school were invited too and in 2018 it was extended to all primary school children up to year 5.

 Before introducing flu vaccination for all children, pilots were run in some parts of the country, with all primary school children offered immunisation.
 This allowed Public Health England to get a snapshot of what introducing the vaccine might mean in terms of reducing the burden of illness from influenza.